-If any of the dominant purpose, value for money or conditions for claiming obligations are contravened, a claim may be rejected or have to be repaid.
-Any amount not repaid within 28 days of an incorrect claim attracts a 25% penalty loading, and is a debt the Commonwealth may recover or set off against future work expenses otherwise payable to you (see Accountability and Transparency).
+If any of the dominant purpose, value for money or conditions for claiming obligations are contravened, a claim may be rejected in accordance with s29 of the PBR Act or have to be repaid.
+Any amount not repaid within 28 days of an incorrect claim attracts a 25% penalty loading, and is a debt due to the Commonwealth, and which may be recovered in court or set off against future amounts otherwise payable to you (see Accountability and Transparency).

-While Ministerial and Parliamentary Services and the Independent Parliamentary Expenses Authority (IPEA) can provide you and your staff with advice and assistance, it remains your responsibility to ensure that your use of public resources is not only lawful, but publicly justifiable, ethical and in good faith.
+While Ministerial and Parliamentary Services and the Independent Parliamentary Expenses Authority (IPEA) can provide you and your staff with advice and assistance, it remains your responsibility to ensure that your use of public resources is not only lawful, but publicly justifiable, and that you act ethically and in good faith.
 You should also bear in mind that IPEA has information gathering powers to support its functions (more about IPEA and its functions can be found at www.ipea.gov.au).